Hubro/clipface/README.md

 config file or by setting environment variables (or both.)
 For Docker deployments, using environment variables is the most convenient option.

-If you want to use a config file, you can use [config/default.toml](config/default.toml) as a reference.
+If you would rather use a config file than environment variables, you can use [config/default.toml](config/default.toml) as a reference.
 Mount the resulting file to `/config/local.toml` inside the container.
 Any setting you put in your config file will override the corresponding setting from the default config file.
-If you want to leave a value at its default value, simply omit it from your config file.
+If you want to leave a parameter at its default value, simply omit it from your config file.

 List of config parameters: